HIV

 Emergency clinic

 We no longer run a walk-in service, and emergency appointments will be triaged by phone.
 If you are registered with us for your HIV care, call 020 3299 5000 to book an emergency triage appointment in the telephone callback clinic and speak to a doctor for advice.
 You will be booked into a face-to-face slot as necessary.
-For very serious or life threatening emergencies, call 999 or go to A&E.
+For very serious or life threatening emergencies, call 999 or go to the emergency department (A and E).

 Appointments with a doctor